mdciri/YOLOv7-Bone-Fracture-Detection/README.md

 ## Train, test, detect

-Follow the instruction in `train.py` and `test.py` to train and evaluate the model.
+Follow the instruction in the YOLOv7 repo scripts `train.py` and `test.py` to train and evaluate the model respectively.
 Whereas to perform inference use `detect.py`.

 ## Results